-KH - Yeah well they're quick as well
+KH - Yeah well they're quick as well.

 JG - They're so simple!

-KH - I think stir fry was one of the first things I learnt how to cook on my own
+KH - I think stir fry was one of the first things I learnt how to cook on my own.

-JG - I think stir fry was one of the first things I cooked when I moved to uni and I remember the first time I made a chicken stir fry I poisoned myself because I didn't cook the chicken properly.
+JG - I think stir fry was one of the first things I cooked when I moved to Uni and I remember the first time I made a chicken stir fry I poisoned myself because I didn't cook the chicken properly.

 KH - Oh I remembered one more thing that I love eating on my own is fish finger sandwiches.
 They're just so good.
 With a watercress.
 Or mustard.
 Or, I dunno, tartar, anything.
 Nice, like, zingy condiments.

+JG - Yeah.
 What I find interesting is that you were in a partnership with someone doing wedding food and then and now you're your own boss and I wanted to know what that feels like.
 Do you enjoy doing stuff on your own or…

 KH - No I think I really enjoy having someone to bounce ideas off, that is lost at the moment.
 I think it's easier to progress with things.
-But then also that might be because corona has meant I have to just get up and do things quickly otherwise I would do nothing.
+But then also that might be because Corona has meant I have to just get up and do things quickly otherwise I would be doing nothing.
 They're quite different businesses to run.
 When Canababes was kind of working a couple of years ago really well we were quite a big team, it was a well oiled machine.
-What Katie Did Next, the cafe, again it feels more fun and I like the kind of like joy that it brings to people in the local area day in day out that's really nice, but no I think running something on your own is really tough and I think ideally still Im a group player, and it's easy now because because I've historically had another business you kind of know how to run things together.
+What Katie Did Next, again it feels more fun and I like the kind of like joy that it brings to people in the local area day in day out that's really nice, but no I think running something on your own is really tough and I think ideally still I’m a group player, and it's easy now because because I've historically had another business you kind of know how to run things together.
 Canababes wasn't first, we called it Canababes but we had a street food meat ball stall called Cannaballs was our first business.
 And people were like are these veggies?
-And we were like some of them are, and some of them parents and by the way they are not made of humans and the whole thing was really confusing.
+And we were like some of them are, and some of them aren’t and, by the way they are not made of humans, and the whole thing was really confusing.
 We thought meatballs were a good thing because there weren't any street food companies doing meatballs, which is true, but I think there's a reason for that which is that, ‘scuse the pun, they're a ball ache to make it long.